trastopchin/Association-Scheme-Partitions/README.md

 This project is comprised of the code that we wrote and the paper we wrote about the project.
 All of the code that we wrote is in the [equitable_partitions.gap](https://github.com/trastopchin/Association-Scheme-Partitions/blob/master/equitable_partitions.gap) file, where we wrote helper methods and algorithms to compute and log equitable partitions of association schemes.
 The [paper](https://github.com/trastopchin/Association-Scheme-Partitions/blob/master/AlgGraphTheoryGoodPartitions.pdf) we wrote gives some mathematical background on association schemes and equitable partitions, details our programming conventions, documents our methods, and explains our algorithms.

+**Important note:** When we ran our code on schemes of order greater than or equal to 12, the hash table implementation we relied ran into storage errors.
+Specifically, "Panic: Gasman found a bogus header."
+Theoretically, the EquitablePartitionsFast method should be faster than the EquitablePartitions method; however, in order to use it on larger schemes one would need to use a different hash table implementation.
+We have print methods that use both versions of the function.

 ## How to use

 To use this project, you must first install the latest version of [GAP](https://www.gap-system.org/).
 Once you clone this repository, all you need to do is start a GAP session in that directory and read in the file with the command `Read("equitable_partitions.gap");` Then, you have access to each of the methods and algorithms that we have written.
 For more extensive documentation and explanation about each of the algorithms (other than the in-line documentation), consult the methods section of the [paper](https://github.com/trastopchin/Association-Scheme-Partitions/blob/master/AlgGraphTheoryGoodPartitions.pdf) we wrote about this project.